 NXT UK Takeover

-Last Saturday(June 1st, 2019) NXT held NXT Takeover XXV in Bridgeport, Connecticut and on that show, the next NXT UK Takeover will air live on the WWE Network on August 31st at 8pm(GMT), 3pm(EST) in Cardiff, Wales.
+Last Saturday(June 1st, 2019) NXT held NXT Takeover XXV in Bridgeport, Connecticut and on that show, the next NXT UK Takeover was announced to air live on the WWE Network on August 31st at 8pm(GMT), 3pm(EST) in Cardiff, Wales.
 NXT UK Takeover wont be the only big show happening at that time.
 This will be the third Takeover in the UK and the second NXT UK Takeover.

 NJPW – Royal Quest